lipangit/JiaoZiVideoPlayer/README.md

 1. Launching new Fullscreen Activity when playing video in fullscreen mode
 2. Even in `ListView`、`ViewPager` and `ListView`、`ViewPager` and `Fragment` and other nested fragments and views situation, it works well
 3. Video will be reset(pause) when it's scrolled out of the screen in `ListView` and `ViewPager`
-4. 视频大小的屏幕适配，宽或长至少有两个对边是充满屏幕的，另外两个方向居中 (...)
-5. It will not disturb or change the playing state when entering or exiting fullscreen
+4. It will not disturb or change the playing state when entering or exiting fullscreen
-6. Support to custom view controller's skin
+5. Support to custom view controller's skin
-7. Support to display the thumb when playing mp3 audio
+6. Support to display the thumb when playing mp3 audio

 ## Demo Screenshot